The Wonder (Film Review): The Act of Belief in a World of Deceptions

 By the time the film nears its end, you feel the need for a broader elaboration into its themes to reach a more precise form of closure, since what’s provided seems too miscalculated and slightly undeveloped.
 Nonetheless, I still see some growth from Sebastián Lelio here, even if The Wonder doesn’t live up to its potential.
 You end up believing in its story and trusting the man behind the camera, but the lack of development injures its viewing experience.

-The Wonder premiered at TIFF on September 14, 2022, and will be released globally on Netflix on December 7.
+The Wonder premiered at TIFF on September 14, 2022, and will be released in US theaters on November 2 and on Netflix on November 16 in most countries and on December 7 in the UK.
 Read our list of films to watch at TIFF 2022.